 - To give children the support they need at an early age.

 - To help children learn to behave appropriately, use their curiosity constructively, improve their self-esteem and develop confidence.

 Children are selected for the group through consultation with the Head Teacher, Special Educational Needs Coordinator, Class Teacher and Nurture Class staff.
 The Class Teacher and Nurture Class Teacher will carry out a Boxall Profile Assessment and the Nurture Group staff will observe the child in their class.
 The information gathered will allow the Nurture Class staff to set targets suitable for each child.

 Children normally attend for a maximum period of up to three terms before returning to their class full time.
 Parents/carers will be kept informed and asked for their thoughts about their child returning back to class.
 The child will also be asked for their feelings about this.

 The classroom is like a half-way house between home and school.
 It has a home like area and an area set for play and more formal learning.
 The children learn social skills such as sharing and taking turns.

-They will attend their usual class every afternoon and all day on a Friday to maintain contact and a sense of belonging.
+They will attend their usual class every afternoon to maintain contact and a sense of belonging.